oshiomah1/oshiomah1.github.io/_posts/2018-06-18-Phylogenomics-Tutorial.md

 From here on out, I will refer to the directory where you placed this repository as "SCRIPTS".
 I recommend putting it someplace convenient, such as in your home directory, so you can access it with something like "~/scripts".
 Also, I always rename the directory to "scripts" so I don't have to type out Script_Toybox.
 Do what you like.

+<a name="link"></a>
+The best method, though, is to use the following trick:

+  - cd into that directory and do ```pwd```.
+Copy the directory information.

+  - Now, open your .bashrc (sudo nano ~/.bashrc on your local machine; no sudo if you're on a cluster) and enter the following line:
+    ```
+    export SCRIPTS="/path/to/cloned/repository"
+    ```

+  - Now, re-load your .bashrc with the following command:
+    ```
+    $ source ~/.bashrc
+    ```
+    and you can now access the directory via $SCRIPTS. (e.g. ```$ ls $SCRIPTS```.)

 Scripts we’ll be using:

-- SCRIPTS/run_anvio_dbandstats.py : Takes all .fa files in a directory and runs everything to generate good contigs databases for you.
+- $SCRIPTS/run_anvio_dbandstats.py : Takes all .fa files in a directory and runs everything to generate good contigs databases for you.
 Just runs in the local directory.
 If you need to use it in subdirectories, do a symbolic link (ln -s ~/scripts/run_anvio_dbandstats.py).
 Make sure to go in and modify the number of threads (set to 4 by default) to the number available on your system.

-- SCRIPTS/get_concatenated_proteins.sh : Takes all the contigs databases you’ve generated and gets a concatenated alignment of Ribosomal LSU Proteins 1-6, both in nucleotide and amino acid format.
+- $SCRIPTS/get_concatenated_proteins.sh : Takes all the contigs databases you’ve generated and gets a concatenated alignment of Ribosomal LSU Proteins 1-6, both in nucleotide and amino acid format.
 FOR BACTERIA ONLY!!!!
 Modifying it to use Archaeal SCGs or Ribosomal RNAs is as easy as changing “--hmm-source” to “Rinke_et_al” or “Ribosomal_RNAs”, respectively.

-- SCRIPTS/get_extended_proteins.sh : Does the same as the above script, but instead of Large Subunit proteins 1-6, it uses all the bacterial ribosomal proteins in the Campbell et al. HMM suite (49 in total).
+- $SCRIPTS/get_extended_proteins.sh : Does the same as the above script, but instead of Large Subunit proteins 1-6, it uses all the bacterial ribosomal proteins in the Campbell et al. HMM suite (49 in total).

 # REMINDER